LucasG0/crypto-trading-bot/README.md

 ## Description

-A trading bot which can take buy or short positions.
+A trading bot which can take long or short positions on cryptocurrency market.
 It features:
 - Semi-Automated Trading (only signals for now)
 - Strategies based on financial indicators or deep learning (LSTM)
 - Support of Poloniex exchange